 HMN 101 - Humanities: Experiencing Culture

-An interdisciplinary humanities course designed to introduce students to definitions and examples of culture in the Humanities.
-As a required part of the course, students will attend various cultural events (plays, musical performances, gallery exhibits, lectures and speeches, etc.) on campus and use the experiences as starting points to critically discuss and write about historical and contemporary ideas of culture and its products.
-The general knowledge areas include: The creative process, changing cultural values and social conditions, influences of scientific advancements, and global interdependence.
+An interdisciplinary humanities course designed to introduce students to the study of human expression through art, literature, music, philosophy, and architecture.
+As a required part of the course, students will attend various cultural events (plays, musical performances, gallery exhibits, lectures and speeches, etc.) on campus.
+They will analyze a variety of texts, visual images, and artifacts, and write about and discuss contextual influences on the arts and the creative process, such as changing cultural values and social conditions, scientific advancements, and global interdependence.

 Learning Attributes: WR